Chart Color Schemes

 Newcomb shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate in the year 2000 was 20.1%, significantly lower than Victoria's average of 33.4%.
+The area's university qualification rate was 20.1%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees were the most common at 13.5%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.4%).
-Vocational credentials were held by 39.8% of residents aged 15 and above, with advanced diplomas at 10.1% and certificates at 29.7%.
-Educational participation was high, with 25.9% of residents enrolled in formal education as of the year 2020.
+Vocational credentials were prevalent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (29.7%).
+Educational participation was high, with 25.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education